licarpen/aws-developer/README.md

 * using Lambda
   * lecture 200

+### AWS Secrets Manager

+AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
+The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.
+Secrets Manager offers secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB.
+Also, the service is extensible to other types of secrets, including API keys and OAuth tokens.
+In addition, Secrets Manager enables you to control access to secrets using fine-grained permissions and audit secret rotation centrally for resources in the AWS Cloud, third-party services, and on-premises.

+* Secrets Manager offers built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB and rotates these database credentials on your behalf automatically.
+* You can customize Lambda functions to extend Secrets Manager rotation to other secret types, such as API keys and OAuth tokens.
+* you can help secure secrets by encrypting them with encryption keys that you manage using AWS Key Management Service (KMS).
+* It also integrates with AWS’ logging and monitoring services for centralized auditing.
+For example, you can audit AWS CloudTrail logs to see when Secrets Manager rotates a secret or configure AWS CloudWatch Events to notify you when an administrator deletes a secret.
+* you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify

 ## IAM Best Practices
 * never use root credentials
 * enable MFA for root